GoesUp/AoC2018/README.md

 # AoC2018
-My solutions for 2018's edition of Advent of Code
+My solutions for 2018's edition of Advent of Code.